Indoor Environmental Quality Policy

 - Take measures to limit settled dust on horizontal surfaces.
-Note that due to manpower and time constraints, PPD will typically not perform routine dusting of surfaces.

 - The use of chemical air fresheners (i.e. “Plug-ins”, sprays) is prohibited due to their tendency to emit volatile organic compounds (VOC) that may trigger a sensitive individual’s asthma or other respiratory condition.